dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 ### Maximum privacy

-The idea of maximum privacy is to keep all declarations (values, functions or classes) as private as possible.
+The idea of maximum privacy is to keep values, functions and classes as private as possible.
 There are a few reasons for that:
- - Private declaration is easier to understand (or guess what it means) because the context in which it's used is limited.
+ - Private declaration is easier to understand because the context in which it's used is limited and it's likely to have fewer usages to analyse.
- - It's easier to modify (or delete) because modifying code without understanding is not ideal.
+ - Because it's easier to understand, it's easier to modify (or delete).
+With fewer usages, there are fewer things that can go wrong when we change the function/class.
- - It's also easier for compiler/IDE/editor to type check or analyse because there are fewer places to check (especially for `private` declarations).
+ - It's also easier for the compiler/IDE/editor to type check or analyse the code because there are fewer places to check.
- - Reduce coupling.
-As the codebase evolves fewer usages pull the design of the function/class in different directions, so there is less design tension.
+ - Reduced coupling.
+As the codebase evolves private code is less likely to be used and pull the design of the function/class in various directions, so there is less design tension.
+ - Namespace pollution.
+Unnecessarily public functions/classes show up in auto-completion making it harder to choose the right function/class.
  - Specific to Kotlin support in IntelliJ, when searching for short public names and fields of data classes can be really (unusably) slow, so you'll have to resort to pure text search.

 Imagine we open a file with the code below and try to understand what it's doing.
 The `FruitStoreInTheCloud` class somewhat makes sense.
 It stores apples/bananas and returns an ID on success.
 The `handle()` function is a bit of a mystery though.
 The name is too generic, its type signature is not particularly revealing and its implementation ([collapsed](https://www.jetbrains.com/help/rider/Code_Folding.html) in the code below) makes us wonder if it's mostly redundant.
 We try `Find Usages`, but the name is too generic and the IDE search doesn't finish in a reasonable time.
 We get bored wondering if the search will ever finish.
 Text search finishes quickly with too many results to be sure they all match the same `handle()` function.
 We try the final trick of leaning on the compiler.
 We make the function `private` and compile the project.
 Luckily, it just works meaning that the `handle()` function is not used anywhere else, so running `FruitStoreInTheCloudTests` should be enough to validate our tidying if we choose to go ahead with it.
 We could've saved some time and a few WTFs if only the function was `private` in the first place.